Deflation and tensor induction on the Frobenius-Wielandt morphism: Functorial properties of the FW morphism

-\begin{ejem} The following two cases satisfy the conditions of Lemma \ref{paraejem} with $m_{T,\, N}=1=m_{C_T,\, C_N}$ for every $T\leqslant G$ containing $N$.
-The reason is that in both cases, the group $N$ is contained in $\Phi (G)$, thus by Example 5.2.3 of \cite{boucbook}, $m_{T,\, N}=1$.
 Notice that one of the groups $G$ is solvable and the other one is not. \begin{itemize} \item[i)] $G=SL(2,\, 5)$ and $N=Z(G)\cong C_2$. \item[ii)] Let $G$ be the dicyclic group of order $4m$ and $N=Z(G)\cong C_2$.
 Recall that $G$ has a presentation

 and that $N=\langle a^m\rangle$ is the only subgroup of order $2$ of $G$. \end{itemize} \end{ejem}